-- 1.1 To provide a summary of the internal audit work performed during the year ended 31 March 2018 and to express an opinion on the overall framework of governance, risk management and control in place within the County Council. - 1.2 To provide Members with details of breaches to Finance, Contract and Property Procedure Rules identified during 2017/18 audit work. - 1.3 To consider the Internal Audit performance outturn for 2017/18 and the 2018/19 performance targets for Veritau. - 1.4 To inform Members of Veritau's conformance to professional standards and the conclusions arising from the Quality Assurance and Improvement Programme.
+- 1.1 To provide a summary of the internal audit work performed during the year ended 31 March 2019 and to express an opinion on the overall framework of governance, risk management and control in place within the County Council. - 1.2 To consider the Internal Audit performance outturn for 2018/19 and the 2019/20 performance targets for Veritau. - 1.3 To inform Members of Veritau's conformance to professional standards and the conclusions arising from the Quality Assurance and Improvement Programme.